Newscoop: Integration with Airtime

 It is possible to integrate the Newscoop CMS with the Airtime (formerly known as Campcaster) broadcast automation system by linking to audio clips hosted on the Airtime audio file storage server, as used at Kala Radio, a station in Kotor, Montenegro.

 3.4 release series

 Features of the current 3.4 release series include improved search options (both internally and for external search engines), a clean up of the graphical interface (new icons and administration interface), and easier installation.

 On 30 July 2010, Campsite 3.4.1 was released fixing a potential XSS vulnerability and improving session handling to avoid logged user session grabbing via CSRF attack.
 The current update version 3.4.3, was released on 5 October 2010, adding Polish localization.

 Campsite 3.4 has a user-generated manual hosted by FLOSS Manuals.

 Newscoop renaming

 On January 17, 2011, Sourcefabric announced the renaming of Campsite to Newscoop.

+Current status and successor

+Newscoop is no longer under active development, and the project has been succeeded by Superdesk Publisher, which delivers multimedia content through a variety of channels and provides content management and monitoring from a single point of editorial control.